 “Red…7…28…hut, hike!!!”
 John madden is back!
 Get ready for hard-hitting defensive plays and Hail Mary passes, as we delve into this offering from Electronic Arts.

 Madden ’93 is another in the line of the Madden franchise.
 It was developed by Blue Sky Productions for the Mega Drive and Electronic Arts for the SNES.
-It was published by EA Sports Network, and was released in 1992.
-I reviewed the Mega Drive version.
+It was published by EA Sports Network and released in 1992.
+I chose to review the Mega Drive version.

-Some of the new features include stumbling, taunting, head-butting and one-handed catches.
-Although you can play in snow, wind and rain etc., sadly, they still haven’t added a random weather option, which would be a nice touch and there is still no sign of real player names.
-On another positive note, you no longer need a password as the game automatically saves your progress.
+Some of the new features include stumbling, taunting, head-butting, and one-handed catches.
+Although you can play in snow, wind and rain etc., they still haven’t added a random weather option, which would be a nice touch.
+Sadly, there is still no sign of real player names, but on a positive note, you no longer need a password as the game automatically saves your progress.

 In many modern sports games you don’t necessarily complete these sorts of games, as much as win the league and cup titles, and then move on to the next season.
 Completing early sports games simply means winning a tournament or league once before restarting with a different team.
 I have won the play-offs many times with several different teams including Chicago, Cincinnati, Buffalo and Philadelphia.